asejouk/zachmoshe.com/_posts/2015-03-24-israel-elections-part-1.markdown

 * side_score std - `0.284`

 ### KMeans results
 I've used KMeans with K=8, without adding the side_score as another dimension.
-I did however tested 2 different spaces for the points.
+I did however test 2 different spaces for the points.
 One is the regular (long,lat) space, the other is the distance-from-major-cities space where every (long,lat) point is converted into the distance from Tel Aviv, Jerusalem and Haifa.
 Hopefully that would give more "natural" clusters.

 ![KMeans pure geo clustering (no side_score).
 On the left - (long,lat) space, on the right - major cities distances space](/assets/article_images/israel-elections-part-1/pure_geo_clustering.png)